msg91b/Colorduino-Tetris/README.md

 1. Upload the colorduino_i2c_firmware to each Colorduino specifying the I2C address on line 22.
 Each device needs it's own I2C address.
 2. Upload the colorduino_tetris code to the Arduino.
 3. Connect the wires accordingly:

-        Arduino ->  Colorduino \n
+        Arduino ->  Colorduino
           A4    ->     SDA
           A5    ->     SCL
           RESET ->     DTR
           5V    ->     VCC
           GND   ->     GND

-  Momentary Switches were connected to pins D4 through D7 and ground.
+  Momentary Switches were connected to pins D4 through D7 to the NC pin on each switch, and the common pin to ground.

   A Speaker is connected from D9 to a 100 Ohm resistor to the positive terminal on the speaker, and the negative terminal is connected to ground.